| |

 Take a tour of Rome’s third largest city garden, Villa Borghese, and enjoy a delicious picnic in the park during this half-day tour.

-Stroll through the 80-hectare space and admire pond, the statues, the terraces, and of course, the beautiful plants.
+Stroll through the 80-hectare park and admire the pond, the statues, the terraces, and, of course, the beautiful plants.

-Visit the Terrazza del Pincio and enjoy a delicious lunch while taking in the scenery of the park.
+Visit the Terrazza del Pincio and enjoy a delicious lunch while enjoying the park’s scenery.
 Read more about the Villa Borghese Gardens.

-Travelers looking for a unique night out in Rome can look no further than this performance of the opera, La Traviata, in St. Paul Within the Walls Church.
+Travelers looking for a unique night out in Rome can look no further than this performance of La Traviata at St. Paul Within the Walls Church.

 You’ll see one of Italy’s most popular operas performed in a remarkable setting.

-You can also opt for a pre-performance dinner at a nearby restaurant in Piazza della Repubblica for a fully-planned evening out.
+For a fully planned evening out, you can also opt for a pre-performance dinner at a nearby restaurant in Piazza della Repubblica.
 Read more about La Traviata Ballet.

 5. Rooftop Cooking Class and Dinner in Rome: Pasta, Gnocchi and Tiramisù

-Learn to make fresh pasta and tiramisu, then dine on the rooftop of a private house near Vatican City and watch the sun go down.
+Learn to make fresh pasta and tiramisu, then dine on a private house near the Vatican City rooftop and watch the sun go down.

 The relaxed Rome cooking experience includes a glass of prosecco, which you’ll sip as you learn to make classic pasta such as fettuccine and ravioli from scratch.